Audio updated March 31, 2026, for Apple device compatibility and a better infographic. This article has been edited for brevity and readability.

 VIII.
 When Medication May Be Needed

-Lifestyle changes are the most effective long-term strategy for lowering remnant-cholesterol, but some people still have high levels even after improving their diet, physical activity, and insulin sensitivity.
-In these cases, medications can play an important role—especially if you have additional cardiovascular risk factors like hypertension, diabetes, or a strong family history of early heart disease.
+Lifestyle changes are the most effective long-term strategy, but some people may still need medication, especially if they have additional risk factors like diabetes or a family history of heart disease.

 IX.
 Sample Case Comparison